topofocus/active-orient/README.md

   Vertex =  r.create_vertex_class 'classname'
   Edge   =  r.create_edge_class   'classname'
 ```
-and is of TYPE REST::Model::{classname}
+and is of TYPE ActiveOrient::Model::{classname}

 As for ActiveRecord-Tables, the Class itself provides methods to inspect and to filter datasets form the database.